Jaymarkk/coffeehouse-Group789/README.md

 # Group 789 This project was developed collaboratively by:
 Jaymark Alano
-Gerald Dela Cruz
+,Gerald Dela Cruz
-Dan Mutcha
+,Dan Mutcha

 How to Run
 Clone the repo: